What is online customer service? + 8 ways to improve your online customer service

 As Rich Gardner, VP of Global Strategic Partnerships at Klaviyo, explains, “Customer engagement cannot always be about new sales—the best way to engage your customers is to develop an online experience that is based on customer empathy.”

-Read on for a few tips to improve your online customer support and maintain human connection in the process.
+Here are a few tips to improve your online customer service.

 - Get a complete view of the customer